isaaclyman/pooty/README.md

 Pooty introduces a few new tags and an attribute.

 `<poot></poot>` is a tag which has no special qualities; as far as the browser is concerned, it is a `<span>`.
 Its only purpose is to indicate that the contents are determined by the model.
-The model interfaces easily with `<poot>` elements.
 Ideally, you should add a `class` attribute with a highly descriptive name for the `<poot>` so that you'll have an easy time selecting it later.

 It is generally a bad idea to put other elements inside of `<poot>` tags.

+As an alternative to the `<poot>` tag, you may add the `poot` attribute to any HTML tag to provide the same semantic meaning.

 `<poothtml></poothtml>` is a tag that allows you to inject arbitrary HTML into your page.
 You should add a `class` attribute to make it easy for the model to select.
 The *only* appropriate use for this is to format text.
 For example, you may on occasion need to add `<i>` or `<strong>` tags to messages visible on the page, which is fine.
 Do *not* use this for templating or for nested HTML structures.
 Instead, use `<poottemplate>`.